You are the catalyst for change.

 Most of us learned that being respected is more important than being loved.
 Guess what?
 Beneath that tough (or not so tough) exterior, almost every man knows loneliness and fear more than he wants to admit.
 We're so used to pretending to be somebody else that we often don't get to know who we really are.
 And the saddest part?
 Almost no one asks.

 Meanwhile, natural life changes hit us unexpectedly and ask us to grow up.
-Choices come in the first half of life: becoming a dad, getting married, and running a business or team, among others.
-Then when we think we've got a handle on things, the 2nd half of life hits, leaving us searching for meaning & purpose: grieving and living through and after divorce, navigating work changes, supporting & grieving aging/dying parents, or grieving and feeling alive through retirement and beyond.
+Choices arise in the first half of life of what to do or not do: earning a living, becoming a dad, getting married, and running a business or team, among others.
+Then when we think we've got a handle on things, the 2nd half of life hits, leaving us searching for meaning & purpose.
+We find ourselves grieving and living through and after divorce, navigating work changes, supporting & grieving aging/dying parents, and/or grieving and hoping to feel alive through retirement and beyond.
 Life and the people in it have a way of asking more of us than we know how to meet.
 No one taught us enough about feelings or navigating relationships.
 We live with haunting refrains echoing from the past and present: 'Don't cry!'
 'Man up!' and 'Be strong!' (all by yourself!).

 Fortunately, there's hope: we're teachable.
-And support helps all of us.
+And having support helps all of us.

 Whether one-on-one or in small groups, you can experience cutting through what blocks you from knowing, sharing, and being more of who you are with yourself and in your relationships.

-If you're ready live with more meaning and connection, let's talk.
+If you're ready to live with more meaning and connection, let's talk.